Follow these steps during the scoping phase of your project:

 - Project description, purpose, and location

-- Project plan sheets showing all areas of potential effect or proposed project alternatives, and existing features such as roadway and right of way
+- Project plan sheets showing all areas that may be impacted or proposed project alternatives, and existing features such as roadway and right of way

 - Written right of entry for access to non-Washington State Department of Transportation (WSDOT) property if within the project area